What are Stress Illnesses, how do I know I have one and how do I overcome them?

 - Let go of things outside of your control.

-- Spend time with understanding friends and family.
+- Spend time with friends and family who bring you joy.

 - Set appropriate limits and say no those which could create unnecessary stress or overload.